-In the first instance you will be asked to complete a surrender form for your dog.
+In the first instance you will be asked to complete a form for details of your dog.
 This includes a little about your dog such as medical history, food eaten, likes and dislikes etc. One of our volunteers will then contact you to come and assess the dog.

 Our aim is to find the most suitable home and family for your dog, to ensure their continued care and happiness.

-Unlike other rescues, we can provide updates if required to put your mind at ease but this is done via the rescue not directly with the new owner.
+Unlike other rescues, we can provide updates for a peroid of time if required to put your mind at ease but this is done via the rescue not directly with the new owner.